-The interim PFS analyses will be conducted to provide early efficacy information and could potentially result in early communication with regulatory agencies.
+The interim PFS analysis will be conducted to provide early efficacy information and could potentially result in early communication with regulatory agencies.
 The DMC should recommend unblinding the sponsor if the following are observed:

-- The analysis of investigator-assessed PFS is significant at the alpha level specified in Section 12.2.7, with the observed stratified hazard ratio for investigator-assessed PFS less than 0.56 at the first interim analysis or less than 0.6 at the second interim analysis, and - Results of the analysis of the centrally reviewed PFS that support the results of the investigator-assessed PFS analysis.
+- The analysis of investigator-assessed PFS is significant at the alpha level specified in Section 12.2.7, with the observed stratified hazard ratio for investigator-assessed PFS less than 0.56 and - Results of the analysis of the centrally reviewed PFS that support the results of the investigator-assessed PFS analysis.